pentagridsec/smsgate/README.rst

-Pentagrid's ``SMSgate`` is a Python-based interface for sending and especially receiving SMS using multiple GSM modems and SIM cards.
+`Pentagrid <https://www.pentagrid.ch/en/blog/open-source-sms-gateway-for-pentest-projects>`_'s ``SMSgate`` is a Python-based interface for sending and especially receiving SMS using multiple GSM modems and SIM cards.

 .. contents::
    :local: